Council Bluffs, Iowa: Economy

+Government

 Arts and culture

 Council Bluffs is the location of the Pottawattamie County "Squirrel Cage" Jail, in use from 1885 until 1969, which is one of three remaining examples of a Rotary Jail.
 Listed on the National Register of Historic Places, it was built as a rotary jail with pie-shaped cells on a turntable.
 To access individual cells, the jailer turned a crank to rotate the cylinder until the desired cell lined up with a fixed opening on each floor.
 According to the Historical Society of Pottawattamie County, the Squirrel Cage Jail is the only three-story rotary jail constructed.
 Although the rotary mechanism was disabled in 1960, the building remained the county jail for another 9 years.
 Similar, smaller examples of the concept can be seen in Crawfordsville, Indiana and Gallatin, Missouri.

 The city's strong ties to the railroad industry are commemorated by three local museums.
 The Union Pacific Museum is located in the former Council Bluffs Free Public Library (a Carnegie library), at Pearl Street and Willow Avenue; the Grenville Dodge Home is on Third Street; and the RailsWest Railroad Museum is at South Main Street and Sixteenth Avenue.
 RailsWest is housed in an 1899 Chicago, Rock Island and Pacific Railroad passenger depot later shared with the Milwaukee Road, which was used by the Rocky Mountain Rocket, the Arrow, and the Midwest Hiawatha.
 RailsWest features an outdoor display of historic train cars, including a Railway Post Office car, two steam locomotives, two cabooses, a Burlington Lounge car, and a 1953 switcher produced by the Plymouth Locomotive Works.